Crane, Rigging, Equipment, and Struck-By Case Lab

 Scenario

-A mechanical contractor is preparing to set an air handling unit on a roof using a mobile crane.
-The unit arrived late, so the lift is being moved into the afternoon while concrete trucks, telehandlers, and roofing crews remain active nearby.
-The crane pad was placed over a recently backfilled utility trench.
-The rigging crew has a spreader bar, synthetic slings, and shackles, but one sling label is unreadable and sharp metal edges are visible on the load frame.
-The operator asks for a clear signal person because two supervisors are giving hand signals from different sides of the building.
+A mechanical contractor is setting a rooftop air handling unit with a mobile crane.
+The unit arrived late, so the lift slid into the afternoon while concrete trucks, telehandlers, and roofers stay active nearby.
+The crane pad sits over a recently backfilled utility trench.
+The rigging crew has a spreader bar, synthetic slings, and shackles, but one sling tag is unreadable and sharp metal edges show on the load frame.
+Overhead, a 12 kV distribution line crosses near the boom path.
+Two supervisors are giving hand signals from different sides of the building.

 First Priorities

-The CHST should focus on preventing high-energy struck-by and crush exposures.
-The lift should not proceed until the lift director or responsible competent person confirms the plan, ground conditions, rigging, communication, and exclusion zones.
-Multiple signal persons giving conflicting directions is an immediate stop-work issue.
-So is a suspended load path over workers or active traffic.
-The unreadable sling label and unprotected sharp edges also require correction before use.
+The CHST should focus on high-energy struck-by, electrocution, and crush exposures.
+The lift must not proceed until the lift director or responsible competent person confirms the plan.
+Conflicting signals are an immediate stop — OSHA permits only one designated signal person, and the operator must stop for any unclear signal or for an emergency stop from anyone (1926.1419).
+A suspended load path over workers or active traffic is unacceptable.
+The unreadable sling tag and unprotected sharp edges require correction first.

 - Pause the lift and keep the load on the ground.

-- Establish and enforce the swing radius, load path, and landing area exclusion zones.
+- Establish and enforce swing-radius, load-path, and landing exclusion zones.

-- Confirm one designated signal person, communication method, and stop signal authority.
+- Confirm one signal person, a communication method, and stop-signal authority.

-- Verify load weight, crane configuration, radius, capacity, ground support, and weather limits.
+- Verify load weight, crane configuration, radius, capacity, ground support, line clearance, and weather limits.

 | Lift factor | Field question | Risk if ignored |